juliabuffinton/wsds_short_course_2024/tutorial/Basic Commands.md

 ```
 (Pro tip: pasting in vim can be done using `Shift+Insert`.)
 2. Check the status again, and you'll see that modified the readme file.
+3. Add the changes you've made to be staged for commit, using `git add README.md`.
+4. Realize that we typed 2023, when we meant 2024!
+Edit your file again to correct the year.
+5. Double check to make sure we edited what we needed to by comparing against the previous version we added.
+Use the `git diff` command to show the lins of text that were changed.
+You should see the line with 2023 in red indicating it was removed, and the lin with 2024 in green indicating it was added.
+6. Add the README file to be staged for commit.
+7. Commit the file with a descriptive message, such as `git commit -m "add text to README file"`.

 # Later